Best AI Readiness Assessment Tools for Consulting Firms (2026)

 Worth a quick mention: NIST has an AI Risk Management Framework that's free and well-structured, and Microsoft publishes an AI Maturity Model that covers their ecosystem.
 Both are legitimate frameworks built by serious people.

 The catch is operationalization.
 Downloading a framework is step one.
-Building a scoring methodology on top of it, creating client-facing deliverables, training yourself to administer it consistently, and actually deriving actionable recommendations from the output.
+Building a scoring methodology on top of it, creating client-facing deliverables, training yourself to administer it consistently, and actually deriving specific recommendations from the output.
 That's the work.
 Free frameworks are frameworks, not tools.
 You still have to build everything around them.

 For consultants early in building their AI practice, starting with NIST or Microsoft's model isn't a bad way to learn the landscape.
 Just go in knowing the framework is the beginning, not the end.